-There are four levels of performance on each Disposition Evaluation: "1-Does not meet expectations", "2-Progressing Towards Expectations", "3-Meets Expectations" and "4-Exceeds Expectations".
+There are four levels of performance on each Disposition Evaluation: "1-Does not Meet Expectations", "2-Progressing Towards Expectations", "3-Meets Expectations" and "4-Exceeds Expectations".
 (The four levels of performance on the STOT - Student Teacher Observation Tool - are "1-Underdeveloped", "2-Emerging", "3-Proficient", and "4-Distinguished".
 Scores of "Progressing/Emerging", "Meets/Proficient" and "Exceeds/Distinguished" reflect acceptable performance levels.
 The only exception is the Final Student Teaching Observation when you must demonstrate teaching ability at the "Meets Expectations/Proficient" level or higher to receive an acceptable overall rating.

-If you receive scores of "progressing" on an evaluation, you should meet with your instructor or advisor to discuss how to improve your performance.
-If you receive a score of "does not meet expectations" on any portion of an evaluation, your overall score will automatically be "unacceptable", and you will need to work with your advisor and/or the Director of Teacher Education on an improvement plan.
+If you receive scores of "Progressing" on an evaluation, you should meet with your instructor or advisor to discuss how to improve your performance.
+If you receive a score of "does not meet expectations" on any portion of an evaluation, your overall score will automatically be "unacceptable", and you will need to work with your advisor and/or the Office of Teacher Education on an improvement plan.
 Failure to demonstrate improvement or having a pattern of unacceptable evaluations will have an impact on your progress in the program and result in actions such as not being allowed to progress to student teaching or dismissal from the program.

-Point of Formal Evaluation Formal Evaluation of Conceptual Knowledge Formal Evaluation of Teaching Evaluation of Professional Dispositions

-Admissions GPA, Praxis CORE, or ACT Plus including Writing exam T&L 250: Intro to Ed Field Experience

-Teacher Ed.
-Coursework GPA, T&L 311, 335, or 350 Child T&L 433:
+Point of Formal Evaluation Formal Evaluation of Conceptual Knowledge Formal Evaluation of Teaching Evaluation of Professional Dispositions GPA, Basic Skills, Praxis CORE, or ACT Plus including Writing exam T&L 250: Intro to Ed Field Experience Level 1 Disposition GPA, T&L 311, 335, or 350 Child Study T&L 433: Multicultural Ed.
+Level 2 Disposition Methods Courses Methods Field Experiences Lesson Plan T&L 486: Field Experience Teaching Observation Student Teaching Teacher Work Sample Praxis Specialty Exams T&L 487: Student Teaching T&L 487: Student Teaching Mid-Term STOT Teaching Observation Level 4 Disposition Final Teaching STOT Observation

-Prior to Student Teaching Study Multicultural Ed.

-Level 2 Disposition

-Methods Courses Lesson Plan T&L 486: T&L 486:

-Field Experience Field Experience

-Methods Field Experiences

-Teaching Observation Level 3 Disposition

-Student Teaching Teacher Work Sample T&L 487: T&L 487:

-Student Teaching Student Teaching

-Praxis Specialty Exams

-/ · · · · · · · · · · · · · · · · · · · Mid-Term STOT Level 4 Disposition

-Teaching Observation

-Final Teaching

-STOT Observation